Board of Directors

 Before joining research management, Browning covered the airline industry in the United States and was ranked in Institutional Investor's all-star analyst survey for 17 consecutive years.
 She holds an MBA in marketing from Columbia University and a bachelor's degree in history from Brandeis University.
 Browning is a member of the St. Paul’s School Board of Trustees and has been named for the last three years by American Banker as one of the Top 25 Most Powerful Women in Finance.
 She serves on the board of Vital Voices, and is a Bank of America Global Ambassador (mentor).
 She is also the Bank of America enterprise executive sponsor of the firm’s Black Professionals Group.

 The International Women’s Forum UK, of which she is a member, honored her by electing her Chairman.
-IWF UK invites to membership women leaders and is affiliated with the International Women’s Forum, a network of over 5000 leaders in 66 Forums from 26 nations - on whose Board she has served.
+IWF UK, an invitation only organisation, is affiliated with the International Women’s Forum, a network of over 5500 women leaders from 34 nations - on whose Board she has served.

-In the UK, she is a member of Chatham House, the Institute of Directors, the International Corporate Governance Network, WomenCorporateDirectors, the Oil Council and Women in Mining; and in the US, the National Association of Corporate Directors and the Women’s Forum of New York.
-She began her career with Cravath, Swaine & Moore, a New York City law firm.
+She began her career with Cravath, Swaine & Moore, a preeminent New York City law firm.
 Upon receiving her law degree from Wisconsin University, she was the first woman appointed to clerk for the Wisconsin Supreme Court.

 Vice Chair, General Motors Foundation